rawnly/gist.nvim/README.md

 cases where you want to override this with your custom wrapper.
 Users of the 1Password op plugin will likely want to point to the wrapper command.
 (example: `op plugin run -- gh`)

+### Multiplexer Support

+When `list.use_multiplexer` is set to `true`, the plugin will automatically detect if you're running inside a terminal multiplexer:
+- **tmux**: Opens gists in a new tmux window using `tmux new-window`
+- **zellij**: Opens gists in a new zellij tab using `zellij action new-tab`

+If no multiplexer is detected, gists will be opened in read-only Neovim buffers for viewing.

 ## License